-If you are a clinic donor, you will provide eggs for one recipient couple.
-Staff at the clinic will work with you to help you describe the sort of people you wish to donate to.
+If you are a clinic donor, you will provide eggs for one recipient.
+Staff at the clinic will work with you to help you describe the sort of recipient you wish to donate to.
 You will see their profile prior to beginning the treatment.

-Sometimes donor and recipients choose to meet at the clinic in a nonidentifying way.
-While this reduces your confidentiality it also helps you feel comfortable about the people you are donating to.
+Sometimes donors and recipients choose to meet at the clinic in a nonidentifying way.
+While this reduces your confidentiality it also helps you feel comfortable about the person or people you are donating to.